hercules-ci/gitignore.nix/README.md

  - `fetchGit` is not reproducible.
 It has at least [one](https://github.com/NixOS/nix/pull/4635) serious reproducibility problem that requires a breaking change to fix.
 Unlike fixed-output derivations, a built-in fetcher does not have a pinned implementation!
  - `fetchGit` blocks the evaluator, just like import from derivation

-Please open a PR if you've found another feature, determined any of the '?' or found an inaccuracy!
+Please open a PR if you've found another feature, determined any of the '?' or if you've found an inaccuracy.

 # Security

 Files not matched by gitignore rules will end up in the Nix store, which is readable by any process.

 gitignore.nix does not yet understand `git-crypt`'s metadata, so don't call `gitignoreSource` on directories containing such secrets or their parent directories.
-This applies to any Nix function that uses the `builtins.path` or `builtins.filterSource` functions.
+This also applies to many Nix functions (`path`, `filterSource`, `cleanSource`, etc) and Nix string interpolation.

 # Contributing